aulukelvin/CarND-Vehicle-Detection/README.md

 Then the most important feature is the HOG, which takes a gray scaled image or a single color channel from the color image and calculate the histogram of gradient orientations for small pixel patches.
 The Hog feature is more highlighting the profile of the  image.
 Then the SVM can use the HOG to identify the structure of the vehicle.

-The HOG example is like the following:
+The HOG example is in the /utility/p5.py like the following:

 ![HOT_example][image2]